 Most people get the hang of it pretty quickly, in days or even hours.
 Like depressing a clutch pedal to change gear in a car, it soon becomes natural and unconscious.

 How do I start?

-Find a wall to lean against (or a turbo trainer) and practise clipping in and out.
-For most types of pedals, it’s a simple matter of pushing your foot in to the cleat to clip in, and turning your heel quickly outwards to clip out.
+Find a wall to lean against, or use a turbo trainer, and practise clipping in and out.
+For most types of pedals, it’s a simple matter of pushing your foot into the cleat to clip in, and turning your heel quickly outwards to clip out.